BCI Innovation Award

 Submission Guidelines

 The following guidelines should be considered when submitting an innovation.
-Entries do not need to align with all guidelines.
+Entries do not need to align with all judging criteria below.
 Providing multiple supporting documents that align with these guidelines will give judges additional insight and clarity on your submission.

 • Sustainability – How does your submission show environmental stewardship?
 Provide tangible aspirations, goals and objectives in helping to create a greener tomorrow.